Do you know how to start a fire without matches?

 If you ever find yourself in a survival situation, one of the first things you’ll be thinking of is fire.

-It provides a means of staying warm, a way of cooking your food, or boiling and purifying water.
+It provides a means of staying warm, a way of cooking your emergency food supply, or boiling and purifying water.

 Fire also provides a bit of comfort in what could be a horrifying situation.